 I was like “whaaaat?!”
-(She doesn’t know I breathe and write about merino!).
+(She doesn’t know I live and breathe Merino wool!).
 So I asked for more.
 She said the brand was from Allbirds and there I was googling it and spotting their store a few blocks down in Soho.

-In no time was I trying to figure out why are shoes in merino wool a good idea and then look at all the brand available.
+In no time at all was I looking into merino wool shoes and all the brands available.

-But merino shoes aren’t just for Winter anymore.
-Nowadays, this fabric is being used to make warm-weather footwear, and for good reason.
+But merino shoes aren’t just for winter anymore.
+Nowadays, this fabric is used to make warm-weather footwear, and for good reason.
 Merino wool has a natural moisture-wicking ability, which helps to keep your feet dry throughout.

 Merino wool shoes are also highly breathable.
 Their ability to wick moisture makes your feet sweat less than you would if you were wearing typical sneakers.
 What’s more, merino fabric has natural anti-microbial properties.
 This factor helps in the prevention of odours and bacterial growth that could cause health problems.

 And because merino wool tend to be very soft, lots of people choose to wear them without socks.
-But if you do, just make sure to NOT use cotton socks which would pretty much counter act all the benefit of the merino wool which is to not smell!
+But if you do, just make sure to NOT use cotton socks which would pretty much counter-act all the benefits of the merino woo,l which is to not smell!
 Obviously, we recommend to choose socks made of merino wool.

 When you try on merino shoes, the first thing you’ll notice is that they’re incredibly light.
 This makes them comfortable to wear without having to carry additional weight.
 As an example, the sole of the Giesswein Merino Runner weighs just 46 grams while the whole shoe weighs 200 grams.
 By comparison, adidas Parley Primeknit shoe weighs 907 grams (2 pounds).

 Bonus point: if you’re an eco-conscious individual, you’ll appreciate the sustainable attributes of this fabric.
 Merino wool is renewable, recyclable and it can be produced organically.